 Palliser Privacy Information

-Palliser Regional Schools respects both the public's right to access information and an individual's right to privacy.
+Palliser School Division respects both the public's right to access information and an individual's right to privacy.
 The school division is subject to Alberta's Freedom of Information and Protection of Privacy Act and commits to operating as required by that legislation.

 Each year, our parents are provided information about the division's collection and use of personal information.
 This package includes an important page of consents for information disclosure to be filled out for each student who attends Palliser.